Skip to main content Skip to secondary navigation

-Land Use & Environmental Planning, working with Stanford Transportation, recently produced a report on biking at Stanford.
-The report includes a profile of the Stanford campus, as well as profiles of Stanford Medicine, the Stanford Redwood City campus, and Stanford Research Park.
-Titled Pedaling Forward, it focuses on four areas: Sustainability; Partnerships; Diversity, Equity, and Inclusion; and Highlights from Education, Infrastructure, and Engineering.
+Working with Stanford Transportation, Land Use & Environmental Planning (LUEP) recently produced a report on biking at Stanford.
+Pedaling Forward: Bikes at Stanford report includes a profile of the Stanford campus, as well as profiles of Stanford Medicine, the Stanford Redwood City campus, and Stanford Research Park.
+Pedaling Forward focuses on four areas: Sustainability, Partnerships, Diversity, Equity, and Inclusion, as well as Highlights from Education, Infrastructure, and Engineering.

 The report: